Themaxkey/BGtreeRemoval/src/content/services/stump-grinding.md

 ## Frequently Asked Questions

-## What Stump Grinding Actually Involves
+## What Tree Stump Removal Actually Involves

 Grinding is not the same as digging a stump out.
 A rotating carbide wheel chips the stump and the major surface roots down into mulch, working several inches below grade rather than excavating the entire root ball.
 That keeps disruption to your yard small — no machine tearing a trench across the lawn, and no crater left behind to fill.